 Our contributions are two-fold.
-On one hand, we have results towards the above mentioned specialized branching processes.
-On the other hand, we proposed a warning based control mechanism that efficiently mitigates fake news propagation, with minimal influence on other propagations.

-We derived time asymptotic proportions of individual populations of the size-dependent branching process.
-These proportions are represented as the solution of a simple fixed-point equation that depends upon the parameters.
+On one hand, we have results towards the above mentioned special branching processes.
+On the other hand, we have proposed a warning-based control mechanism.
+We have adopted a new type of scaling and used stochastic approximation tools to derive time-asymptotic proportions of the individual populations of the size-dependent branching process.
+These proportions are represented as the solution of a simple fixed-point equation that depends upon system parameters.

-By and large, the literature of branching process considers appropriate scaling of the process that enables convergence to a finite limit, to understand the otherwise transient, exploding process.
-We adopted a new approach using stochastic approximation tools: a) our first observation is that the embedded chain divided by the number of epochs evolves like a `sample mean' in survival paths; this leads to a new type of scaling; b) we derived appropriate ODEs to the aforesaid scaled process, whose attractors provide the limit proportions.

 Using the new results in branching process, we computed different performance measures of the spreading (under warning) to capture the effectiveness of the control mechanism.
 We identified structural (monotone) properties of the performance measures.

-Finally, we formulated an optimization problem, where the network controller optimizes the type-$1$ (fake news) performance subject to a constraint on the degradation of the type-$2$ (authentic news) performance.
-With $1\%, 1.5\%$ and $2\%$ allowed degradation on authentic news, $16\%, 88\%$ and $90\%$ users respectively identify the fake news as fake.
+Finally, we have formulated an optimization problem, where the network controller optimizes the type-$1$ (fake news) performance subject to a constraint on the degradation of the type-$2$ (authentic news) performance.
+With $1\%, 1.5\%$ and $2\%$ degradation on authentic news, $16\%, 88\%$ and $90\%$ users, respectively, identify the fake news as fake.

 \Arxivtwo{}{ \textbf{Reluctant forwarding, after fake-tag:} In our warning-based mechanism, we propose users to forward the news by appropriately tagging it; however, some of the users tend to be more reluctant to forward the news after tagging it as fake.
 One can incorporate this aspect by introducing a \textit{reluctance factor $\eta_c < 1$}; if a user tags the news as fake (real), he forwards it to $Bin(\mathcal{F}, \eta_c \eta_u)$ (respectively $Bin(\mathcal{F}, \eta_u)$) among his friends.